DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/TemplateInspector/TI-Object-Inspection.md

 # Object Inspection

-Template Inspector provides comprehensive object inspection and depth scanning capabilities to examine object properties, usage, and dependencies in detail.
-The depth scan feature performs comprehensive scans to find object usage and dependencies throughout your settings and objects, providing detailed information about where inspected objects are used.
+Template Inspector provides object inspection capabilities to examine object properties, usage, and dependencies in detail.
+The inspection feature performs scans to find object usage and dependencies throughout your settings and objects, providing detailed information about where inspected objects are used.

 ## Overview

-Object inspection and depth scanning allows you to:
+Object inspection allows you to:
 - Examine object properties and settings
 - View detailed usage information
 - Analyze object dependencies